Santisimo Rosario Integrated High School: Uniforms

-In earlier years as Santisimo Rosario Annex, the uniform of San Pablo City National High School is used.
-It is a white polo and slacks for boys white for girls it is white blouse, green checkered necktie and skirts.
-"Tuck-IN" (tucked polo clothes) Policy for boys is strictly implemented.
-When it became a National High School a new uniform is introduced where the boys wear aqua-green polo and slacks while the girls where aqua-green blouse, navy-blue (with multiple colored grid design) skirts, belt buckles, and necktie.
+In earlier years as Santisimo Rosario Annex, the uniform of San Pablo City National High School was used.
+It was a white polo and slacks for boys and white for girls.
+It was a white blouse, a green checkered necktie and a skirt.
+The "Tuck-IN" (tucked polo clothes) Policy for boys was strictly implemented.
+When it became a National High School, a new uniform was introduced where the boys wear aqua-green polo and slacks while the girls wear an aqua-green blouse, navy-blue (with multiple colored grid design) skirts, belt buckles, and necktie.
 The new uniform was conceived by Editha L. Fule.
-This new uniforms removed the "Tuck-IN" Policy which was implemented for boys.
-On its first and early deployment, it caught attention by many private and public schools mistakenly identified as a new established school and the students are always asked what school came from.
-Wearing of slacks for senior high schools girls and aqua-green senior high school uniform is introduced in 2015.
-P.E. uniforms often changed annually until it was standardized in 2012.
-The standard Physical Education uniform is aqua-green T-shirt and gray jogging pants with dark green strip on the right.
+These new uniforms removed the "Tuck-In" Policy which was implemented for boys.
+On its first and early deployment, it caught the attention of many private and public schools, mistakenly identified as a newly established school, and the students were always asked what school they came from.
+Wearing of slacks for senior high school girls and the aqua-green senior high school uniform was introduced in 2015.
+Physical education uniforms often changed annually until they were standardized in 2012.
+The standard physical education uniform is an aqua-green T-shirt and gray jogging pants with a dark green strip on the right.